 BOOK AHEAD FOR THIS: Fortnum & Mason Supper Clubs

 Regular SL readers will know how much we love Fortnum & Mason, so we were very excited to hear they’ve created a new series of supper clubs featuring some of the country’s top chefs and up-and-coming culinary talent.
 Hosted by food critic William Sitwell (of MasterChef fame) there’s a different menu on offer each month.
-On Wednesday 13th October, chef Mike Robinson (who runs The Hardwood Arms in Fulham, London’s only Michelin-starred pub) will host a dinner at the Fortum & Mason Restaurant at The Royal Exchange.
-There’s also a tasting menu from chef Tommy Heaney at the Diamond Jubilee Tea Salon on Wednesday 10th November.
+There’s a tasting menu from chef Mike Robinson at the Diamond Jubilee Tea Salon on Wednesday 10th November.
 Menus are strictly under wraps, but if Fortnum’s recent jazz evenings are anything to go by, we’re expecting good things.
 Tickets cost £95pp.

 VISIT THIS COOL POP-UP: Peachy Den, Soho